 Get inspired with our short video clips and then give them a go yourself by downloading the full recipes:

-If you still think it’s too difficult to cook from scratch here’s some tips on how to get started:
+If you still think it’s too difficult to cook from scratch here are some tips on how to get started:

 Do an inventory.
 Check your cupboards and see what ingredients are in there.
 This will give you an idea of staple foods that you have or may need to buy.
 Good store cupboard essentials include: dry pasta, herbs, flour, black pepper, rice, soy sauce, tinned tomatoes, stock cubes, vegetable or olive oil.

 Plan meals in advance.
 Write a list of ingredient to focus your mind when you’re shopping.
-Our simple seven day meal planner is attached to this page.
+Our simple 7-day meal planner is attached to this page.

 Look in the freezer aisle for pre-prepared vegetables.
 These are as high in nutrients as fresh and can make preparing a meal much quicker.